 What Are the Different Types of Corrective Surgery?

 There are several kinds of corrective jaw surgery.
-Norman and Moore patients may require one or more of the following procedures depending on how bad their condition is.
+Norman, Moore and the Oklahoma City metro area patients may require one or more of the following procedures depending on how bad their condition is.

 Maxillary Osteotomy (Upper Jaw Surgery)

 A Maxillary Osteotomy can be performed on the upper jaw to help with an open bite or protruding jaw.
 This procedure involves shifting the bone on the upper jaw so that it aligns better with the lower teeth.
 Dr. Perry L. Brooks or Dr. Seth R. Brooks may also shave away excess bone to eliminate the tell-tale gap in an open bite.

 A Mandibular Osteotomy can be performed on the lower jaw to help with a protruding or receding lower jaw.
 Dr. Perry L. Brooks or Dr. Seth R. Brooks will surgically move the jaw forward or backward, so it aligns perfectly with the upper row of teeth.

 In some cases, patients in the Norman, Moore and Oklahoma City metro areas who suffer from a receding chin because the jawbone is not prominent enough in this area.
 Sometimes, this is also because the lower jaw has receded too much.
 Whatever the case, a Genioplasty allows Dr. Perry L. Brooks or Dr. Seth R. Brooks to restructure the chin and provide a more noticeable profile.

 Corrective jaw surgeries all vary depending on the exact needs and requirements of our patients in the Norman, Moore and Oklahoma City metro areas.
 For example, some patients might require braces or other orthodontic appliances first before having surgery.
 For others, the first step might be surgery, followed by other corrective measures.